 If you or a loved one have been diagnosed with asbestosis, call our law office today.
 We can help you through this difficult time and get you the compensation that you need for adequate medical treatment.

 What is asbestosis?

 Asbestosis is a chronic condition that worsens over time.
 It is the result of scarring in the lungs that prevents normal function, and other diseases and conditions may develop over time.
 Asbestosis is a direct result of long-term asbestos exposure without proper protective equipment.

 How does asbestosis develop?

-Asbestos fibers lay dormant until they are disturbed, such as when people work with it.
+Asbestos fibers are inactive until they are disturbed, such as when people work with it.
 When this happens, microscopic particles are released, which are usually inhaled.
 These particles settle in the lungs where they later attack the lungs and abdomen.
 Due to the latency period of asbestos exposure, most people do not exhibit symptoms of asbestosis until many years later.

 How long after asbestos exposure do symptoms appear?

-Many studies show that it may take anywhere from fifteen to fifty years for the symptoms of asbestosis or asbestos exposure to become apparent.
+Many studies show that it may take about 15 to 50 years for the symptoms of asbestosis or asbestos exposure to become apparent.
 Recent asbestos awareness has led to hundreds of studies and new regulations to protect people who may still work with asbestos.

 What type of treatment is available for asbestosis?